nmsa/tma-framework-m/development/probes/README.md

 ## Running

-To run probes that collects metrics from pods, you should execute the `yaml` files that are pressented in probes respective folders.
+To run probes that collects metrics from pods, you should execute the `yaml` files that are presented in probes respective folders.
 For example, to run [`probe-k8s-docker`](probe-k8s-docker), you should execute the following commands:
 ```sh
 cd probe-k8s-docker
 kubectl create -f probe-k8s-docker.yaml